1st century

-The 1st century was the century spanning AD 1 (I) through AD 100 (C) according to the Julian calendar.
+The 1st century was the century spanning AD 1 (represented by the Roman numeral I) through AD 100 (C) according to the Julian calendar.
 It is often written as the 1st century AD or 1st century CE to distinguish it from the 1st century BC (or BCE) which preceded it.
 The 1st century is considered part of the Classical era, epoch, or historical period.
-The 1st century also saw the appearance of Christianity.
+The Roman Empire, Han China and the Parthian Persia were the most powerful and hegemonic states.